 The only downside was that the water levels were lower during our visit.
 This meant wading into some muck instead of the sandy areas where the water would be earlier in the season.
 That being said, I wouldn’t hesitate to stay here again on a future trip, muck and all!

-When you want to head to another part of the lake, walk over to Fisherman’s Cove to catch the free Water Taxi to the more crowded beaches.
+If you want to head to another part of the lake, walk to Dunn Court Beach to catch the free Water Taxi to the other beaches.

 KID-FRIENDLY EATS NEAR PINE MOUNTAIN LAKE